carthage-software/cel-php/README.md

   - [ ] Caching Strategy
     - [ ] Investigate and implement caching for parsed expressions (AST).
     - [ ] Explore potential for caching evaluation results for idempotent functions.
+      - [x] Implement logic for determining idempotency of evaluated expressions.
+  - [ ] Benchmarking
 - API & Quality
   - [ ] API Improvements
     - [ ] General review and cleanup of the public-facing API.